 Speed photography can also be used at church services or other ceremonies like weddings and festivals, where we must capture quick movements to capture momentum.

 This also helps you should you want to be a citizen journalist as the image will have a strong focus to support your story.

 3. Sharper Image

-Okay, we are not talking about Sharper Image the store, but rather the lens’ ability to produce high fidelity images.
+Okay, we are not talking about Sharper Image, the store but the lens’s ability to produce high-fidelity images.

 50mm lenses have the edge over zoom lenses because 50mm lenses produce sharp images due to the strong focal point within the 50mm Lens.